Despite no Carnaval in WeHo, Southland stills boasts plenty of Halloween festivities for families

 This is the third year that Carnaval has been canceled, primarily due to the coronavirus pandemic.
 However, even without their famed event, WeHo officials are still promoting the city as "the place to be for Halloween."

+"I hope that Carnaval is here next year," said Leo Amari, co-founder of Rocco's.
+"It's a lifeline to the community because people will come all over during events like that."

-They bill Halloween Carnaval as the world's biggest halloween party, but City Council members, in accordance with the City Council Ad Hoc Events Subcommittee and the City Council Finance and Budget Subcommittee, as well as city staff members and community members, decided ultimately not to have the party in 2022.
+They bill Halloween Carnaval as the world's biggest Halloween party.
+Still, officials, in accordance with the City Council Ad Hoc Events Subcommittee and the City Council Finance and Budget Subcommittee, as well as city staff members and community members, decided ultimately not to have the party in 2022.

+"Every year it got too many people," said resident JP Davis.
+"Became very, very dangerous as far as I'm concerned."

 In the past, Carnaval has attracted up to 200,000 people.